Skip to Content

 In your second year you will need to take nine courses, so that by the end of the year you have passed at least 255 credits, including all the compulsory core business courses of the BBus, at least 60 credits from 100-level BSc courses and some 200-level courses.

 In your third year you will normally take a combination of 200- and 300-level courses, which will allow you to complete your 300-level requirements in your fourth year.

 You should normally choose about half your credits for each year from each component.

-You will need to obtain at least 510 credits, made up of at least 255 credits from the BBus Schedule (the BBus component) and at least 255 credits from Schedule B of the BSc (the BSc component).
+You will need to obtain at least 510 credits, made up of at least 255 credits from the BBus Schedule (the BBus component) and at least 255 credits from the BSc Schedule BSc (the BSc component).

 For the BBus component you will need to complete the 8 core courses, the majoring requirements of at least one subject, no more than 135 credits at 100-level and at least 60 credits at 300-level.

-For the BSc component you will need to complete the majoring requirements of at least one subject, at least one course from each of at least three subjects, and take an approved course in communication skills.
+For the BSc component you will need to complete the core courses and the majoring requirements of at least one subject.

-A recommended structure for the conjoint degree is shown in the table below.
+A recommended structure for the conjoint degree is shown below:

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates